Bay Motor Finance’s Outlook for Vehicle Sales in 2023: Used or New Cars?

 The Federal Reserve enacted six interest rate hikes in 2022 alone, pushing auto loan rates to a two-decade high.
 These high interest rates, combined with high prices, have made a new car more difficult to afford than ever before.
 In fact, the average new car buyer signed up for a monthly payment of $762.

 While rising new car prices and discouraging market trends for 2023 are going to make it tough for many customers to buy new, there continue to be enticing opportunities in the used car market.
-If you’re a vehicle finance manager of an independent or franchised bad credit car dealer within Maryland, Delaware, or the surrounding area, Bay Motor Finance has the flexible financing solutions you need to get your customers on the road!
+If you’re a vehicle finance manager of an independent or franchised bad credit car dealer within Maryland, Delaware, or the surrounding area, Bay Country Finance has the flexible financing solutions you need to get your customers on the road!